Richard Gilmour: Bishop of Cleveland

-On February 15, 1872, Gilmour was appointed as the second bishop of Cleveland by Pope Pius IX.
-He received his episcopal consecration on April 14, 1872, from Archbishop Purcell, with bishops Augustus Toebbe and Caspar Borgess serving as co-consecrators, at the Cathedral of Saint Peter in Chains in Cincinnati.
+Following the resignation of Bishop Louis Amadeus Rappe from the Diocese of Cleveland in 1870, the bishops of the ecclesiastical province of Cincinnati submitted a terna, or list of three candidates, to succeed him that included Gilmour, Father Silas Chatard, and Bishop Stephen V. Ryan.
+On February 15, 1872, Gilmour was appointed Bishop of Cleveland by Pope Pius IX.
+He received his episcopal consecration on the following April 14 from Archbishop Purcell, with Bishops Augustus Toebbe and Caspar Henry Borgess serving as co-consecrators.